Guidelines for Submitting Articles

 To submit materials:

-Send two copies of your article with your name, address, email address, and phone number on the top of each copy to:
+If you'd rather submit your article by snail mail, please send two copies to the address below, along with your name, address, email address, and phone number on the top of each copy.

-Note: except in the case of submissions from other countries, we don’t accept submissions via email or fax.
-We also do not return manuscripts, so be sure to keep a copy.
+Note: We do not return manuscripts, so be sure to keep a copy.
 There's no need to include a return envelope with your submission.

 - Preliminary review may take as much as 10-12 weeks.